halt-dos/hd-wiki-public/docs/professional/kb/kb.md

-# WAF Professional Knowledge Base
+# WAF PE Knowledge Base

 This section describes the knowledge base of how to use Haltdos WAF Professional Edition for multiple use cases.